aarjae/aarjae.github.io/_posts/2017-08-11-rocking-ngrok.md

 ## Setting Up ngrok on Linux
 First you head over to [the ngrok website](https://ngrok.com/download) and download the executable for your device.
-You unzip it and you have a single file called ngrok.
-We need to set the permissions to allow it run as an executable.
-Open the terminal and run
+Then you sign up.
+You will be given an authtoken after you sign up.
+We shall use that later Unzip the file you downloaded and you will have a single file called ngrok.
+We need to set permissions to allow it run as an executable.
+Open the terminal in the directory and run
 > sudo chmod a+x

 Once you are done, you simply run
 > ./ngrok

-Ngrok should spit out a long list of stuff.
-Great, ngrok is working great.
-Let us set up a simple express app on localhost and start serving it over the web.
-This is my file
+ngrok should spit out a long list of stuff.
+Great, ngrok is working.
+Let us set up a simple express app called server.js on localhost and start serving it over the web.
+This is my code

 ``` javascript
 const express = require('express');